rails/rails/guides/source/form_helpers.md

 As a convenience you can instead pass the symbol `:all_blank` which will create a proc that will reject records where all the attributes are blank excluding any value for `_destroy`.

-### Adding Fields on the Fly

-Rather than rendering multiple sets of fields ahead of time you may wish to add them only when a user clicks on an "Add new address" button.
-Rails does not provide any built-in support for this though.

 Forms to External Resources
 ---------------------------